gunelmikayilli-analytics/maven-toy-store-power-bi/README.md

 ---

-## 📈 Dashboard Pages
+# 📈 Dashboard

-### 1. Sales Overview
+## 1. Sales Overview

-The Sales Overview dashboard provides a high-level view of business performance.
+The Sales Overview page provides a high-level view of overall business performance.

 It includes: